Virginia boy, 9, crushed by motorized room partition at elementary school

 The child, identified as Wesley Lipicky, then became caught between the partition and the wall, and suffered "traumatic head injuries," according to police.

-Authorities said the 9-year-old was then pounced dead at the hospital on Friday night.
+Authorities said the 9-year-old was then pronounced dead at the hospital on Friday night.

 Investigators said Saturday that an autopsy found the child's death to be accidental.